How to deal with heartbreak and rejection

 Remember that God ended your relationship for a reason, and that’s okay.
 Forgive and release.

-I know this one can be hard.
+I know this one can be hard, but it’s also one of the most important steps on how to deal with heartbreak and rejection.
 While you might be able to delete his number from your phone, it is way harder when it comes to removing pictures of the two of you.

 Don’t do it.